circleci/circleci-docs/jekyll/_cci2/build-publish-snap-packages.md

 snapcraft export-login --snaps my-snap-name --channels edge - | xsel --clipboard
 ```

-> Note: the exported token can only upload this snap to the channel you specified above (in this example, edge).

-1. Create a Snapcraft "login file" on your local machine that we upload to CircleCI.
-Assuming your local machine already has these tools installed and you are logged in to the Snapcraft Store (`snapcraft login`), we use the command `snapcraft export-login snapcraft.login` to generate a login file called `snapcraft.login`.
-As we don't want this file visible to the public or stored in the Git repository, we will base64 encode this file and store it in a [private environment variable](https://circleci.com/docs/2.0/env-vars/#adding-environment-variables-in-the-app) called `$SNAPCRAFT_LOGIN_FILE`.
+1. Create a Snapcraft token on your local machine that we upload to CircleCI.
+Assuming your local machine already has these tools installed and you are logged in to the Snapcraft Store (`snapcraft login`), we use the command `snapcraft export-login --snaps my-snap-name --channels edge -` to generate a token that can only upload `my-snap-name` to the channel `edge`.
+As we don't want this token visible to the public or stored in the Git repository, we will store it in a [private environment variable](https://circleci.com/docs/2.0/env-vars/#adding-environment-variables-in-the-app) called `$SNAPCRAFT_TOKEN`.

-    *Note: The default expiration time for the Snapcraft login file is 1 year.
-If you want the auth file to be valid for longer, make sure to set an expiration date with the `--expires` flag.*
+    *Note: The default expiration time for the Snapcraft token is 1 year.
+If you want the token to be valid for longer, make sure to set an expiration date with the `--expires` flag.*

     ```yaml
     ...
           - run:
               name: "Publish to Store"
               command: |
-                echo $SNAPCRAFT_LOGIN_FILE | snapcraft login --with -
+                echo $SNAPCRAFT_TOKEN | snapcraft login --with -
                 snapcraft push *.snap --release edge
     ...
     ```

-2. Once the base64 encoded version of the file is stored on CircleCI as a private environment variable, we can then use it within a build to automatically publish to the store.
+2. Once the token is stored on CircleCI as a private environment variable, we can then use it within a build to automatically publish to the store.

-In this example, Snapcraft automatically looks for login credentials in `.snapcraft/snapcraft.cfg` and the environment variable made previously is decoded into that location.
+In this example, Snapcraft automatically looks for the token in the `$SNAPCRAFT_TOKEN` environment variable.
 The `snapcraft push` command is then used to upload the .snap file into the Snap Store.

 ### Uploading vs Releasing